possibilities/meteor-forms/README.md

 Use placeholders more often in demo (goes for validation demo too)

-Use backbone routing for demo tabs (validation demo too)

 Round out inline form demo, username field shouldn't clear, password field should be a password field